bbougon/crm-pilates/README.md

 - Installation

-  `make requirements` will install the virtual env and all dependencies needed
+  `make install` will install the virtual env, all needed dependencies, setup your local environment and setup local sqlite database
 - Test

   `make test` will run all the tests
 - Run the API

-  `make run-all` will run the application with all the modules
+  `make run` will run the application with all the modules

 #### ADR